Latest News

 Deadly Lancer (Ex)

-Dive Attack: As a full-round action, the poledancer may perform a high jump to make a dive attack.
-If she is already airborne at the start of her turn due to flight or some other form of movement, she may also make a dive attack from her current altitude as a full-round action.
+Dive Attack: As a full-round action, the poledancer can attempt an Acrobatics skill check to high jump into making a dive attack against a target of lower altitude within a horizontal range of half of the poledancer’s achieved altitude.
+If she is already airborne at the start of her turn due to flight or some other form of movement, she may also make a dive attack from her current altitude as a full-round action against a target meeting the same criteria.
+Unless otherwise stated, a dive attack cannot be substituted for a combat maneuver.

-For every 10 feet of altitude the poledancer possesses, her dive attack gains an additional 5 feet of horizontal range.
-The poledancer can make an attack against a target that is within this range and below her altitude (this cannot be substituted as a combat maneuver), receiving a +1 circumstance attack bonus for every 10 feet of altitude difference between him and the target.
-If the attack hits, the poledancer deals normal damage + her Deadly Lancer damage + an additional 1d6 of damage for every 10 feet of altitude difference.
-The total amount of extra damage dice and attack bonus gained from Deadly Lancer is capped by the poledancer’s dancer level (ex: a 5th level poledancer cannot exceed a +5 attack bonus and 5d6 points of extra damage from Deadly Lancer).
+When performing a dive attack, the poledancer receives a +1 circumstance attack bonus for every 10 feet of altitude difference between her and her target.
+Additionally, she deals an extra 1d6 damage for every 10 feet of altitude difference (on top of the scaling bonus damage granted earlier in this ability).
+The total amount of extra damage dice and attack bonus gained from both Deadly Lancer and altitude differences is capped by the poledancer’s level (ex: a 5th level poledancer cannot exceed a +5 attack bonus and 5d6 points of extra damage when performing a dive attack).

 This ability replaces fleet.